Selmansuliman/securuty-governance/ISMS_Project/Risk/readme.md

 ---

-## use it to : Address, Analize, Assess, Control and Manage Risks.
+## Use it to: Address, Analize, Assess, Control and Manage Risks.
 No macros.
 No external dependencies.
 Fully transparent logic.